Immersive Learning Experience for Schiller Students at Paris Bartoux Gallery

 Since 1938, the Bartoux Gallery of Paris, dedicated to historical images, has kept its soul and 300 linear meters of boxes of photographic archives, green in color with the handwritten writing so characteristic, visible from the street through its long glass façade.
 This place is a must for lovers of Paris, history, and photography.

-This outdoor experiential learning activity in Paris was convened by Dr. Myriam Benraad, Global Academic Chair for International Relations & Diplomacy at The Global American University, Schiller.
+This outdoor experiential learning activity in Paris was convened by Dr. Myriam Benraad, Global Academic Chair for International Relations & Diplomacy at Schiller International University, Schiller.